DS80C390

-The DS80C390 is a microcontroller, introduced by Dallas Semiconductor (now part of Maxim Integrated Products), whose architecture is derived from that of the Intel 8051 processor series.
+The DS80C390 is a microcontroller, introduced by Dallas Semiconductor (later part of Maxim Integrated Products, now part of Analog Devices), whose architecture is derived from that of the Intel MCS-51 (aka.
+8051) processor series.
 It contains a code memory address space of twenty-two bits.
 It also contains two Controller Area Network (CAN) controllers and a 32-bit integer coprocessor.

 The open-source Small Device C Compiler (SDCC) supports the processor.
 It was used in the initial version of the Tiny Internet Interface (TINI) processor module where it was superseded by the DS80C400, a processor that also incorporates an Ethernet port.